nerajbobra/embedded_pedometer/README.md

 80. The only other value to adjust is NUM_AUTOCORR_LAGS, which determines the maximum frequency that can be calculated.
 It should be set such that it corresponds to roughly 0.4Hz.

+For the provided data file, there should be approximately 20 steps.
+The algorithm output is 21 steps.